Manufacturing Automation Solutions for Allogeneic Cell Therapy Production

 Breakthrough manufacturing automation for cell expansion, formulation and working cell bank dispensing paves the way for treatment of debilitating illness.

 Product: Manufacturing automation equipment platforms for allogeneic cell therapy development

 Breakthrough manufacturing automation paves the way for treatment of debilitating illness

-One of our clients is working on the development of an allogeneic cell therapy to treat a disease that is increasing in prevalence in both emerging and mature economies alike.
+One of our clients worked on the development of an allogeneic cell therapy to treat a disease that is increasing in prevalence in both emerging and mature economies alike.
 The therapy is derived from human umbilical tissue-derived cells (hUTCs) which are harvested then expanded to form a Master Cell Bank of cells.
 It is these cells that are processed to form the final drug product.

 Our role in this ground-breaking development has been to design and supply the automation equipment that produces the cellular drug product for the Phase II and Phase IIb trials.
 Three equipment platforms have been developed for our client to enable ongoing development for Phase III trials, and ultimately cGMP manufacture commercial product.